pythonski/way-to-busto-arsizio/README.md

-A very simple dice game (currently, completely randomized) based on Journey to Mordor.
+A simple dice game based on Journey to Mordor.